elham-zs/Inference-ML-Flask/README.md

 foo@bar:~$ cf login
 foo@bar:~$ cf push
 ```
-Just be sure that the name that you used is unique, just change the name in manifest.yml if you used the shared space.
+Just be sure that the name that you used is unique, just change the name of ml-flask to your desired name in [manifest.yml](https://github.com/elham-zs/Inference-ML-Flask/blob/master/manifest.yml) if you used the shared space.

 and in order to use it, just in curl or postman must change the url to https://<YOUR-CF-URL>/predict